neilg63/bad-code-review/README.md

 # Code Review

 When running the app the two route components were not resolved in my test environment.
 More important the fetch request would never work as the first promise returns a response object and not the actual json data.
-Async / await still makes sense but enly if then() and catch() are used correctly with fetch().
+Async / await still makes sense but only if then() and catch() are used correctly with fetch().
 Other comments relate more to the structure, readable and maintainability of the application as well as destructuirng and reassigning varianles / constants more efficiently.

 {;ease read other more specific notes in the code and compare GIT commits.